the-frey/the-frey.github.com/_posts/2016-07-26-testing-routes-with-luminus-and-compojure.md

 However, you're quickly going to end up coming to grief on using things like query params, which if you're say, accessing ElasticSearch via a GET request, you're likely to have.
 In the above example, calling the route with a URL like `/search?postcode=M11EZ` will cause a `nil` to be returned.
 Sad times.

-Let's say, for example, that we want to pass a postcode (Zip code, if you prefer).
+Let's say, as in the example above, that we want to pass a postcode (Zip code, if you prefer).
 Assuming we have something to unpack the query string and call ElasticSearch using that clause in our `search-handler` method above, we should be able to query.

 For sanity, I'm going to represent postcodes without the customary space in the middle.
 Sorry, pedants.